willydlw/learn/logging/c/debuglog/test/readme.txt

       Six different files are created, one for each logging level that produces output.

+      Tests the following functions:
+        log_init, log_trace, log_debug, log_info, log_warn,
+        log_error, log_fatal, close_log_file

+Name: parse_config_test.c

+      Uses the file configTest.txt to set log flags: consoleLevel, fileLevel, colorDisplay

+      Uses a non-existent file to test consequences of specifying a file that cannot be opened and use of default settings.

+      Tests the following functions:
+          log_config, get_console_level,
+          get_file_level, close_log_file

 *******************************************************
 *  Circumstances of programs
 *******************************************************
-Date: 1/8/2017
+Date: 1/9/2017

    The programs compile and link to the debuglog library successfully.

-   Both of the above test program results indicate the debuglog functions are working as expected.
+   All of the above test program results indicate the debuglog functions are working as expected.

    The programs are developed and tested on Ubuntu 16.04,